Torres del Paine National Park

 History

-- 1978: The park is declared a UNESCO Biosphere Reserve, recognizing its ecological significance.
+• 1978: UNESCO designates the park as a Biosphere Reserve, recognizing its ecological significance and fragile biodiversity.